+Good work is a key building block of health.
 Good work improves health and wellbeing across people's lives and protects against social exclusion.
 Conversely, poor work and unemployment is bad for health and wellbeing, as it is associated with an increased risk of mortality and morbidity.

-The percentage of people economically active who were in employment in Sunderland increased from 63.6% in 2013 to 72.4% in 2023, but this still remains below the national average recorded in 2022 $(75.8\%)^{18}$.
+The percentage of people economically active who were in employment in Sunderland increased from 63.6% in 2013 to 72.4% in 2023, but this still remains below the national average recorded in 2022 $(75.8\%)^{(19)}$.

 During 2023, 34.8% of Sunderland's economically inactive residents was due to long term sickness.
 The North East figure was 33.0% and the England figure 26.3%.
-The percent of sickness absence in Sunderland during 2020-22 was 2.4%, this is higher than both the England (2%) and North East (2.3%) averages17.
+The percent of sickness absence in Sunderland during 2020-22 was 2.4%, this is higher than both the England (2%) and North East (2.3%) averages(18).